jimblackler/NonogramPro/README.md

-A Nonongram game for the web, written in ES6 + Typescript for node.js and the browser.
+A Nonongram game for the web, written in ES6 + Typescript by Jim Blackler, for node.js and the browser.